|

 Hats off to Kevin Sunderland.
 Although he won't like me saying that!
 Last year we did our first survey of dippers on the River Worth, see report, we have repeated it this year with more surveyors.
 Here is what we found......
 Dippers on the River Worth - 2024 reportA good number of dippers were spotted throughout the system, but in many cases actual nest sites have proved elusive.
 This is largely down to there being quite small windows when they are actually nest building, (nobody confirmed nest building at all - it possibly took place before our surveyors got out and about), and again when they are back and forth feeding young in the nest.
 Outside of these periods, the birds are there to be seen but are rarely giving away the location of their nests.
 Thankfully quite a few fledglings were seen at the regular places, Morrisons, Damems, Oakworth, Haworth and Oxenhope, even if the actual sites weren’t always clear.
 We hope that when the Worth Valley Railway finish replacing their bridge at Haworth that the resident pair will move back in there.
 On North Beck, there was much activity around Castle Mill, and confirmed breeding at Goose Eye.
 Holme House Wood drew a blank again, we have to guess that is due to a lack of the preferred old stone walls/bridges for nest sites?
 We didn’t have coverage on some of the upper streams, but a confirmed successful nest right up by Leeshaw reservoir, and similar by Ponden reservoir in recent years, suggest that we really ought to be paying more attention higher up.
 It was confirmed that they have been up as far as the small stream through Newsholme in the past, but they didn’t show this year.
 We had nobody covering Sladen Beck, nor the top end of North Beck (Slippery Stones and above), so if anyone is out walking these areas at other times of the year and see dippers it would be good just to hear from you.
 Dippers are also reported as occasionally feeding round the edges of lakes.
 We’ve had no reports of any of ours feeding around the reservoirs, so again it would be good to hear from anyone who sees this.
 The Leeshaw pair were only seen feeding in the stream below the reservoir.
 Dippers reportedly maintain their territories throughout the year, but can travel up and down a mile or more to feed, so although we see them about throughout the year we can never be sure where their home nest is.

 We would like to thank all the surveyors who helped with this project.
 If you would like to help with next years survey or have sightings to report please contact us.
-River Monitoring on The Worth It is said that water is the source of life, however, very few people fully understand the diversity of life that exists under the surface of the River Worth.
+All the pictures of dippers are courtesy of RWF membner John Tickner River Monitoring on The Worth It is said that water is the source of life, however, very few people fully understand the diversity of life that exists under the surface of the River Worth.
 Some may have leaned over a bridge and seen a brown trout and others may have spent a happy summer day catching bullheads in jars paddling in the river.
 There is however a whole web of other life hiding in the river.
 The volunteers of the River Worth Friends and Aire Rivers Trust survey year-round to assess the health of the rivers hidden wildlife.

 Supporting these fish in the food chain, is a whole host of river bugs that call the riverbed home.
 Every one occupies its own special place in the river habitat and can tell us much about the river's problems.
 Indeed these river bugs have been compared to the coal miners canary.
 In historic mining, a canary would be taken down a mine to provide an early warning system for polluted air in a mine, as they succumb to the bad air long before the miners would pass out and die of suffocation.
 In the same way, the loss of small insects in the river can warn us there are pollution problems.
 We have a network of volunteers working in pairs along the river to sample fixed sites, once a month between March and October.
 These riverfly volunteers look for eight groups of bugs in the river to assess pollution levels: To gather a sample of these bugs, monitors undertake four minutes of collection, where they kick gravel and turn stones on the riverbed.
 This releases insects into a net, so they can then be sorted and counted in a large tray.
 The results are then logged on the National Riverfly Partnership Database for review by Aire Rivers Trust and the Environment Agency to help build a picture of the ongoing health of our rivers.
 Where the results show problems volunteers are able to re-take the sample to check the results and report problems to the Environment Agency for further investigation.
 Essentially making our riverfly monitoring volunteers the local eyes and ears of the Environment Agency for emerging pollution problems.
 During the Summer of 2024 River Worth Friends in partnership with Aire Rivers Trust and Keighley Big Local are running a number of taster sessions along the River Worth and North Beck for members of the public to experience riverfly monitoring, with the aim of expanding our local network of trained river monitors along the Worth Valley.
 We have dates planned through Keighley on Thursday evenings 7-9pm on the following dates: June 20th – North Dean Allotments June 27th – The Walk July 4th – Damems Nature Reserve July 11th – Aireworth Grove We are also running a qualification day on Saturday 13th July at Hainsworth Wood Community Centre, for volunteers who have completed 2 taster sessions, to achieve their National Riverfly Monitoring Certificate of Competence.
 This enables them to begin monitoring the health of the River Worth.